On the Structure of Bad Science Matrices: Proofs

 We can now check all possible matrices formed by combining rows of this form.
 Note, however, that this exhaustive search becomes prohibitive very quickly.
-Indeed, there are $2^{2^n}$ possible subsets of $\{-1, 1\}^n$, and must consider all possible $n-$tuples of rows of this form.
+Indeed, there are $2^{2^n}$ possible subsets of $\{-1, 1\}^n$, and must consider all possible $n$-tuples of rows of this form.
 Na\"ively, this yields $(2^{2^n})^n = 2^{n \cdot 2^n}$ matrices to check.
 For $n = 3$ the search space is of size $2^{24} \approx 1.7 \times 10^{7}$, and for $n = 4$ we have $2^{64} \approx 1.8 \times 10^{19}$ possibilities.
-We exploit the following symmetries. \begin{enumerate}[label=(\roman*)] \item The $\beta$ value of a matrix is invariant under permutations over rows. \item An optimal matrix may not have duplicate rows. \item An optimal matrix doesn't have zero rows. \item The $\beta$ value of a matrix is invariant under row-wise sign flips. \end{enumerate} Observations (i) and (ii) allow us to consider row combinations instead, yielding $\binom{2^{2^n}}{n}$ matrices to check.
+We exploit the following symmetries. \begin{enumerate}[label=(\roman*)] \item The $\beta$ value of a matrix is invariant under permutations over rows. \item An optimal matrix may not have duplicate rows. \item An optimal matrix doesn't have zero rows. \item The $\beta$ value of a matrix is invariant under row-wise sign flips \end{enumerate} Observations (i) and (ii) allow us to consider row combinations instead, yielding $\binom{2^{2^n}}{n}$ matrices to check.
 By observation (iii), we further reduce the search space by deleting the zero rows (for instance the full subset $V = \{-1, 1\}^n$ yields such a row) and by observation (iv) we eliminate duplicate rows equal up to a sign flip (for instance, we keep only one of the rows arising from the subsets $V_1 = \{1\} \times\{-1, 1\}^{n-1}$ and $V_2 = \{-1\} \times \{-1, 1\}^{n-1}$).

 For the $n = 3$ case, we start with $2^{2^3} = 256$ rows, $238$ of which are non-zero.
 Furthermore, since there may be multiple subsets $V$ leading to the same row, we eliminate redundant ones, yielding $50$ unique rows.
 Finally, removing redundant rows up to a sign-change reduces the search space to $25$ final rows.
 This leaves $\binom{25}{3} = 2300$ candidate matrices, which can be easily computed.
-The $n = 4$ case is approached in the same manner.
-Performing the same reductions as before, we go from $2^{2^4} = 65536$ rows to $680$ candidate rows, yielding $\binom{680}{4} = 8830510430$ matrices to check.
-These can be checked in a rather long but attainable amount of time.
-For context, a na\"ive sequential search took 72 hours to complete but we suspect it could be vastly parallelized to reduce the runtime.
-However, the $n = 5$ case is prohibitively expensive, since the initial rows $2^{2^5} \approx 4.3 \times 10^9$ cannot even be loaded into memory.
-Similarly, the rectangular bad science problem of dimensions $2 \times 3$, $2 \times 4$ and $3 \times 4$ can be checked, with search spaces of size $\binom{25}{2} = 300, \binom{680}{2} = 230860$ and $\binom{680}{3} = 52174360$, respectively.
-The first two cases took less than a minute to run, but the $3 \times 4$ took one hour on Google Colab.
-The Jupyter Notebooks containing the row reductions and the exhaustive search, with step-by-step comments, can be found in the Github repository \cite{github}. \end{proof}